 - Lydiia Tkachuk, President of the Ukrainian National Museum (Chicago, USA);

-- Victoria Malko, Doctor of Education, coordinator of the Holodomor study program at the Department of History, University of California (Fresno, USA);
+- Victoria Malko, Doctor of Education, coordinator of the Holodomor study program at the Department of History, California State University (Fresno, USA);

 - Yulia Romanenko, PhD student at Opole University (Opole, Poland);